DomZem/nextjs-panel-admin/README.md

 - [x] Test: add basic tests for AutoForm in jest
 - [ ] Fix: on mobile view filters takes a lot of space.
 We should hide them some where
 - [x] Feat: replace date-fns by dayjs in date time picker
+- [ ] Feat: add some tests for auto table